-The Company received \$50,000 Cash flow boost during the financial period.
-The cashflow boost was recognised by the Company as revenue on an as received basis.
+The Company received \$15,000 COVID business grants during the financial period.
+The grant was recognised by the Company as revenue on an as received basis.
 There were no unfulfilled conditions or other contingencies in respect of the cash flow boost recognised.